-October 1 each year is the date that students and parents can start to fill out the federal government’s Free Application for Federal Student Aid (FAFSA) and the College Board’s CSS/Profile form.
-These forms are the basis on which colleges decide financial aid, so it is important students and parents fill them out.
+Parents and students can start to fill out the federal government’s Free Application for Federal Student Aid (FAFSA) and the College Board’s CSS/Profile form on October 1.
+Colleges award financial aid and scholarships based on the information parents and students put into these forms, so students and parents must fill them out.

 This piece focuses on what you need to know about filling out the FAFSA.
 For information on filling out the CSS/Profile, please read the companion piece.

-Every year, an estimated 35% of students don’t fill out the FAFSA, according to research by the National Council on Education Statistics.
+According to research by the National Council on Education Statistics, an estimated 35% of students don’t fill out the FAFSA every year.
 The most common reasons why are that students (and parents) believe, incorrectly in many cases, that:

 - They can afford college without financial aid.

-- They’re ineligible or may not qualify for financial aid.
+- They’re ineligible or may not qualify for financial assistance.

 - They’re reluctant to take on debt.